V41BH4VR4JPUT/Python-GUI/README.md

-# Python-Tkinter
+# Python GUI
-This repository contains Python projects using Tkinter, a built-in GUI library for creating interactive desktop applications.
-The projects range from basic UI elements to advanced applications, demonstrating the power of Tkinter in building user-friendly interfaces.
+This repository is a collection of Graphical User Interface (GUI) applications built using Python.
+It includes projects, examples, and code snippets using PyQt/PySide to create interactive and user-friendly desktop applications.